Late afterglows of GW/GRB 170817A: Discussion

-Irrespective of the results of our simulations, interpretation of multi-band observations as synchrotron or thermal emission would be very difficult if no optical/IR extinction was occurred.
-Fig. \ref{fig:dataspect} shows the distribution of energy flux density at $\sim T + 110$~days, for which data in all three bands X-ray, optical/IR and radio is available.
+Irrespective of the results of our simulations, interpretation of multi-band observations as synchrotron or thermal emission would be very difficult without a significant optical/IR extinction or an excess of X-ray emission.
+Fig. \ref{fig:dataspect} shows the distribution of energy flux density at $\sim T + 110$~days, for which data in all three energy bands discussed here is available.
 We remind that this distribution is independent of viewing angle and geometry of emitting surface, which are not well understood and are subject to debate and controversies.
 It depends only on the emission mechanism.
-The observed distribution significantly deviates from a typical synchrotron and thermal spectra (shown in Fig. \ref{fig:dataspect}), or a more realistic nonlinear + synchrotron + thermal spectrum~\citep{grbspectfermi,grbagspect}.
-It is not possible either to assume that all the three energy bands fall on the low energy wing of the spectrum, because its positive slope is much flatter than 3/2 of synchrotron emission.
-Moreover, if this assumption were true, the source had to be observable in higher energy bands.
+The observed distribution significantly deviates from a typical synchrotron and thermal spectra shown in Fig. \ref{fig:dataspect} or even a more realistic nonlinear + synchrotron + thermal spectrum simulated by~\citep{grbspectfermi,grbagspect}.
+It is not possible either to assume that all the three energy bands fall on the low energy wing of a synchrotron spectrum, because positive slope of the observed spectrum is much flatter than 3/2 of synchrotron emission.
+Moreover, if this assumption were true, the peak of spectrum had to be at even higher energies and the source should have been observable in hard X-ray and gamma-ray.